sungsoo-ahn/2025/_posts/2025-04-28-opt-summary.md

 \min_{x\in\mathcal{X}}\sup_{\mathcal{D}\in U_r(Q)} \triangleq\mathbb{E}_{\xi\sim \mathcal{D}}[f(x;\xi)],
 $$

-where $U_r(Q)$ refers to an uncertainty set that contains a family of distributions around a nominal distribution $Q$ measured by some distance between probability distribution of radious $r$.
+where $U_r(Q)$ refers to an uncertainty set containing a family of distributions around a nominal distribution $Q$ measured by some distance between distributions with radius $r$.

 ### Landscape Analysis